frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 }
 ```

+## Configuring the CircuitBreakerManager
-**Configuring the CircuitBreakerManager:** We expose Configuration options that allow us to tune the sample rate, timeout duration, etc.
+We expose Configuration options that allow us to tune the sample rate, timeout duration, etc.

 ```go
 // CircuitBreakerConfig is the configuration that all the circuit breakers will use